dotnet/AspNetCore.Docs/aspnetcore/blazor/handle-errors.md

 ### Custom render tree logic

 Most Blazor components are implemented as *.razor* files, which are compiled to produce logic that operates on a `RenderTreeBuilder` to render their output.
-It's also possible for a developer to manually implement `RenderTreeBuilder` logic using procedural C# code.
+A developer may manually implement `RenderTreeBuilder` logic using procedural C# code.
 For more information, see <xref:blazor/components#manual-rendertreebuilder-logic>.

 > [!WARNING]
 > Use of manual render tree builder logic is considered an advanced and unsafe scenario, not recommended for general component development.

-If you choose to write such low-level code, it's your responsibility to guarantee the correctness of your code.
-For example, you must ensure that:
+If `RenderTreeBuilder` code is written, the developer must guarantee the correctness of the code.
+For example, the developer must ensure that:

 * Calls to `OpenElement` and `CloseElement` are correctly balanced.
 * Attributes are only added in the correct places.